TomPace101/nanopore_diffusion/notes.md

 _TODO_ start using sphinx
 (there is discussion below about what to do after this)

-_maybe_ refactor out mesh information as MeshInfo class in solver_general Basically, loadmesh becomes its init.
-In the solver, it can be self.meshinfo .
-The major refactoring effort is that this is an API change for the solver modules.
-- self.mesh = self.meshinfo.mesh
-- self.facets = self.meshinfo.facets
-- self.cells = self.meshinfo.cells
-- self.mesh_metadata = self.meshinfo.metadata

 # homogenization (exotic-earth)

 _TODO_ do data extraction so we can actually use the results